xindoucha/vue2-drawboard/README.md

 + Required: False
 > Through this method you can do what you want when finish drawing.

+### deleteFigureCb
++ Type: Function
++ Required: False
+> This is a callback function after deleting an item, and parameter is the index value of the deleted item

+### clearAllCb
++ Type: Function
++ Required: False
+> This is a callback function after clear the drawboard.

 ## Keywords
 Drawboard canvas Vue2.x Data-labeling